How Amboy Dukes’ ‘Journey to the Center of the Mind’ Bridged Psychedelia and Hard Rock

-In April of 1968, the Amboy Dukes released of one of the era's most definitive singles, ‘Journey To The Center Of The Mind.’
-The song perfectly captured that bridge between psychedelia and the emerging harder-edged sounds.
+The Amboy Dukes released one of the era's most definitive singles in April 1968, as "Journey to the Center of the Mind" perfectly captured the bridge between psychedelia and the emerging hard-rock sound.

 Though primarily known as a footnote to the career of Ted Nugent, the Amboy Dukes were a classic example of teenage America embracing the British Invasion and trying to make their own statement.
-Inspired by the likes of the Animals and the Rolling Stones, the Amboy Dukes formed in 1964 and began to show their colors early on.
+The Amboy Dukes formed in 1964, taking inspiration from the likes of the Animals and the Rolling Stones.

-That one track, however, is only part of the album's story.
-The album kicks off with a one-two punch of ‘Mississippi Murderer’ and ‘Surrender To Your Kings’ — both raw, blues soaked rockers, full of gritty desperation.
-Lead singer Steve Farmer does his best down and out blues man impression to good effect.
+This one track, however, is only part of the album's story.
+Journey to the Center of the Mind kicks off with a one-two punch of "Mississippi Murderer" and "Surrender to Your Kings" – both raw, blues-soaked rockers, full of gritty desperation.
+Amboy Dukes singer Farmer does his best down-and-out bluesman impression to good effect.
 We are also made well aware that Nugent was a force to be reckoned with on guitar.
-His lead on ‘Flight Of The Byrd’ which is down and dirty, while his playing on ‘Scottish Tea’ is highly melodic and inventive.
+His lead on "Flight of the Byrd" which is down and dirty, while his playing on "Scottish Tea" is highly melodic and inventive.

-Despite the raunch of much of the material, there is also a more pop sensibility to the entire album that plays through nicely.
-When that approach works, such as on ‘Missionary Mary,’ it's truly clicks.
-The approach is more tentative on ‘Why Is A Carrot More Orange Than An Orange,’ which delves deeper into waters more familiar to the Strawberry Alarm Clock or even the Lemon Pipers.
-It’s pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach seem a step too far for these rockers.
-The second half of side two plays out like a suite, with the songs, all written by Farmer, connecting to each other.
+Despite the raunch of much of the material, there is also more pop sensibility to Journey to the Center of the Mind that plays through nicely.
+When that approach works, such as on "Missionary Mary," it's truly clicks.
+The approach is more tentative on "Why Is a Carrot More Orange Than an Orange," which delves deeper into waters more familiar to the Strawberry Alarm Clock or even the Lemon Pipers.
+Its pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach seem a step too far for the Amboy Dukes.
+The second half of side two plays out like a suite, with the songs – all written by Farmer – connecting to each other.

-Yet, even in the album's more pop-oriented moments, Nugent can be found trying to push things in a harder edged direction.
-The old ‘musical differences’ card would ultimately be played as Nugent wanted a full-on heavy band, and within a couple more years, he would be the sole original member left.
-The single of ‘Journey To The Center Of The Mind’ charted in at No. 16, while the LP only hit No. 74.
+Even in the album's more pop-oriented moments, however, Nugent can be found trying to push things in a harder-edged direction.
+The "Journey to the Center of the Mind" single charted at No. 16, but the LP only hit No. 74.
+Nugent wanted a full-on heavy band and, within a couple more years, he would be the sole original member left in the Amboy Dukes.